SCHOOL

 Architecture

 A complete transformation plan built for the specific school's context.
-Phased, realistic, and grounded in the evidence from what already works elsewhere.
+Phased, realistic, and grounded in the evidence from what already works in comparable settings.
+No generic frameworks imposed from outside.

 3